MinaProtocol/mina/src/lib/mina_caqti/README.md

 In the descriptions of the functions that follow, please note that the values returned are in the `Deferred` monad, because they are the result of database queries.
-For the `add...` functions, the result actually has a `Deferred.Result.t` type, because queries can fail.
-For the `get...` functions, a failure raises an exception.
+- For the `add...` functions, the result actually has a `Deferred.Result.t` type because queries can fail.
+- For
+the `get...` functions, a failure raises an exception.

 There are some zkApps-related functions that are useful for storing